-The PWS offers a Working on Country Aboriginal Trainee Ranger program which is supported by the Australian and Tasmanian governments.
-Currently there are seven participants within the program.
+The Working on Country Ranger Program is supported by the Australian and Tasmanian governments.
+The program supports between five and seven Aboriginal Rangers.

 The program recognises that protecting and conserving the parks and reserves estate is a shared responsibility of both the PWS and the Tasmanian Aboriginal community.
 The program enables the participants to develop knowledge and skills and to gain professional qualifications through a Certificate III in Conservation and Land Management and in Public Safety, subsequently providing sustainable employment opportunities for Aboriginal people.

 The program increases the diversity of the PWS workforce and enhances our capacity to engage with the Aboriginal community and others, to share knowledge and manage cultural values.

 Enquiries about the Working on Country Ranger Program can be sent to: